Doist/twist-integration-examples/action_button_samples/python/readme.md

 This sample makes use of environment variables, please make sure you have variables configured for `TWIST_TOKEN` for this to work.

-To run this script, ensure that you have python3 installed, and make sure you have the Click module installed (`pip install click`).
+To run this script, ensure that you have python3 installed, and make sure you have installed the requirements (`pip install -r requirements.txt`).

 Then you can run the script with parameters: